Guide to Joshua Tree National Park

 The rock formations in Joshua Tree are some of the most interesting aspects of the park.
 It seems like a giant tossed handfuls of boulders in the air which landed in piles.
 How did those rocks get like that?

 Joshua Tree National Park covers nearly 800,000 acres.
 The high Mojave Desert section is home to the joshua trees and crazy rock formations while in the lower elevation Sonoran Desert section you’ll find cholla cactus, ocotillo and smoke trees.
 There are also mountain peaks and flat expanses.
 You might not think lots of creatures live in this barren climate but there are many species of reptiles, mammals, birds and insects that call this area home.
-You might spot hawks, snakes, coyotes, tarantulas, quails, bighorn sheep, scorpions or the desert tortoise.
+You might spot hawks, snakes, coyotes, tarantulas, quails, bighorn sheep, scorpions, foxes or the desert tortoise.
+So drive carefully please!

-You’ll see joshua trees (Yucca brevifolia) in all shapes and sizes.
+You’ll notice joshua trees (Yucca brevifolia) in all shapes and sizes.
 Some are rather straight while others have tons of branches.
 Some are very tall while others are stubby.
 Maybe you’ll even get lucky and see some in flower.
 Joshua trees are fascinating.
 It is thought that in prehistoric times joshua trees spread by being a favorite food of the Shasta ground sloth.
-As this extinct sloth moved across the landscape, it pooped out joshua tree seeds, spreading the plant’s range.
-Now the joshua tree reproduces asexually with shoots and also has a symbiotic relationship with the yucca moth, which fertilizes the flower and uses the seeds as food for their larvae.
+As the sloth moved across the landscape, it pooped out joshua tree seeds, spreading the plant’s range.
+Now that the sloth is extinct the joshua tree reproduces asexually with shoots and also has a symbiotic relationship with the yucca moth, which fertilizes the flower and uses the seeds as food for their larvae.

 Why are joshua trees branched like that?
 When Yucca brevifolia flowers, the plant branches off from that spot.
 Each time it flowers, it branches again.
 Changing environmental factors like temperature and rainfall determine when and if an individual plant will flower so each one looks totally different.